mehdihalvaei/mehdihalvaei/README.md

 # Hi there 👋, I'm Mehdi

 🚀 Passionate learner on my journey to becoming a skilled **software developer**.
-💻 Currently exploring **programming, web development, and open-source projects**.
+💻 Exploring **programming, web development, and open-source projects**.
 🌱 Always curious and eager to learn something new every day.

 ---